 Dr. Shisheva's research is supported by NIH and ADA.

-Dr. Shisheva is accepting qualified students into her laboratory for their thesis/dissertation research projects.
+Dr. Shisheva is not accepting students into her laboratory at this time.

 Dr. Shisheva has over 100 publications and has been cited more than 3000 times.

 For a list of her publications please visit: PubMed-Shisheva